dmartinol/permissions-poc/README.md

 ## Authorization modules
 The authorization modules are designed to be used in applications exposing HTTP services:
 * The `AuthManager` abstract class, with an `inject_user_data` global function to extract the user details from the current request.
-* The `KeycloakAuthManager` implementation, using a configurable Keycloak OIDC server to extract the user details.
+* The `OidcAuthManager` implementation, using a configurable OIDC server to extract the user details.
 * The `KubernetesAuthManager` implementation, using the Kubernetes RBAC resources to extract the user details.

 Example of authorization configuration in a REST endpoint: